 1. Keep It Simple

-While you’re fired up for a newly-landscaped yard, a kitchen remodel and a guest-room upgrade, both time and money don’t seem to appreciate your can-do attitude nor your concept of divine alignment.
+While you’re fired up for a newly-landscaped yard, a kitchen remodel and a guest-room upgrade, time and money don’t seem to appreciate your can-do attitude nor your concept of divine alignment.

 Instead of focusing on the master-task list, develop the process and attack the details.